anonymous12434/Interruption_Attack_on_CFA/README.md

 We make the following important observations:

 - This attack enables execution of any number of sub-sequences of instructions with the operation nodes/blocks.
-- This process can be repeated any number of times to execute arbitrary programs using out of order execution of instructions within the expeted binary.
+- This interrupt redirection can be repeated any number of times to create arbitrary attack behavior leveraging out-of-order execution of various chuncks of instructions that exist within the benign binary.
 - Both executions generate the exact same CFA logs.
 This is because the instructions that log control-flow transfers in the operation blocks are never reached.
 Malicious ISR 1 jumps past the logging of the block entry point.
 ISR 2 interrupts interrupts the block execution before the logging of the block exit point.
 Therefore, they are indistiguishable to the verifier that received the CFA results.